delphine-boke/loan-prediction-status/README.md

 you may use Anaconda, Google Colab too if you like

-if the link to the train_csv does not work for you, try downloading on Kaggle's website: https://www.kaggle.com/ninzaami/loan-predication
+if the link to the train_csv does not work for you, try downloading on [Kaggle's website](https://www.kaggle.com/ninzaami/loan-predication)